-I’m sharing these Blueberry Coconut Waffles today because they were amazing.
+I had to share these Blueberry Coconut Waffles with you because they were so good.
 These delicious, gluten-free waffles are also crisp on the outside, and light and fluffy on the inside.
 Waffle perfection.

-Coconut and blueberries are a yummy flavour combo, especially when you add a splash of maple syrup.
+Coconut and blueberries are always a great combo, especially when you add a splash of maple syrup.
 I used coconut oil in place of butter and stirred in some shredded coconut, which gave these waffles extra flavour and crispness.

-While it’s a treat to have waffles on a weekend morning, who has time on a busy weekday morning?
+While it's a treat to enjoy waffles for breakfast on a weekend, who has time on a busy weekday morning?
 The solution: make extra waffles and freeze them.
 Then just take out as many as you need, pop them in the toaster, and off you go.
 If you have a toaster at your workplace, take them along for a desk breakfast.
 Your co-workers will look at you jealously while they eat their cereal.

-More Eggs In Your Waffles = More Protein
+More Eggs In Your Waffles For More Protein

 I used frozen blueberries for these waffles, but fresh ones work well too, and you can use any berries that you like.
 Strawberries, raspberries, or blackberries would all be equally delicious.
 Maple syrup is my choice for topping, but you can top them with whatever you like.
 They're even great with peanut butter (extra protein score).